 Section 5.
 Partial Vacation Pay.
-In the event that an employee leaves City employment, he shall be paid accrued but unused vacation as of his last anniversary plus the pro-rata share of vacation earned during the current anniversary year.
-Vacation for the current anniversary year shall be pro-rated on the basis of 1/12th for each full month worked since the most recent anniversary of the employee's hiring date, times the number of vacation days that the employee would have earned by working to the employee's next anniversary date.
+In the event that an employee leaves City employment, he shall be paid accrued but unused vacation as of his last anniversary plus the pro-rata share of vacation earned during the current year.
+Vacation for the current year shall be pro-rated on the basis of 1112th for each full month worked since the most recent anniversary of the employee's hiring date, times the number of vacation days that the employee would have earned by working the entireyear.

 ARTICLE 17.
-SICK LEAVE.
+SICK LEAVE

 Section 1.
 Sick Leave Credit and Use.
-Employees shall earn sick leave credit on the basis of one day (24 hours) for each completed month of service.
+Employees scheduled to work 56 hours a week shall earn sick leave credit on the basis of one day (24 hours) for each completed month of service.
+Employees scheduled to work 40 hours a week shall earn sick leave credit on the basis of 10 hours for each completed month of service.
 Credit shall be earned by employees on extended sick leave only if there is an intention to and reasonable expectation of a return to work.
-Sick leave will be charged on the basis of one day (24 hours) for each day (24 hours) off.
+Sick leave will be charged on the basis of one day (24 or 8 hours as applicable) for each day (24 or 8 hours) off.
 Sick leave may be used as provided by this Agreement for absence due to illness, birth, injury, exposure to contagious disease, and for illness in the employee's immediate family.
 In the case of sick leave granted to care for a family member, the employee is expected to return to work for the remainder of the employee's shift when another family member becomes available to provide care.
-Immediate family means spouse, parent, (natural, step or in law) children (natural, step, adopted) or other relatives living in the employee's household.
+Immediate family means spouse, parent (natural, step or in law) children (natural, step, or adopted) or other relatives living in the employee's household.
 Sick leave may not be used after the first week of a compensable injury.

 Section 2.
 Sick Leave Accumulation and Payout.
-Unused sick leave shall be cumulative up to and including 56 days (1344 hours) for sick leave benefits.
+Sick leave will accumulate without limit for sick leave benefits.

-Accumulated sick leave up to 84 days (2016 hours) will be payable to employees with 8 or more years of service at termination of employment regardless of the reason for termination, except discharge for theft or felony, based on the following formula:
+Accumulated sick leave up to 1344 hours (for employees scheduled to work 56 hours a week) or up to 960 hours (for employees scheduled to work 40 hours a week) will be payable to employees with 8 or more years of service at termination of employment regardless of the reason for termination, except discharge for conviction of a felony offense, based on the following formula:

-8 - 20 years 1:3 21 - 25 years 1:2 over 25 years 1:1
+8 - 20 years 1:3

+21-25 years 1:2

+Over 25 years 1:1